Crisis & Issue Management

 George Smalley is a seasoned crisis responder who has effectively handled scores of crises in both the private and public sectors.
 Since private companies and government agencies have distinctly different rules of engagement vis-à-vis traditional media and varying appetites for utilizing social media, Smalley is the rare practitioner who knows what works best in both worlds.
 He can formulate strategies and tactics to manage the immediate hotspots and prepare the company for those coming next.

-Below are examples of incidents Smalley has managed:
+Below are examples of incidents for which Smalley managed the communications: